peppy/osu-wiki/news/2024/2024-10-28-performance-points-star-rating-updates.md

 ### ✅ Freeze global rank graph updates (Completed 2024-10-31)

 We are about to reprocess every score in existence.
-Before doing this, we need to disable user rank updates.
-This means your current global / country rank (and graph) will be frozen in time until we're done reprocessing things.
+Before doing this, we need to disable user rank graph updates.
+Because we can't update every user at once, this is a safety measure to ensure any temporary jumps in user ranks are not persisted on the graph.

-That said, if you play, your **total PP** will still immediately be updated.
+That said, if you play, your **total PP** and **global rank** will still immediately be updated.
+But your global rank will be unstable and may jump around a bit.
+Don't focus on it too much until things are stable again.
+We'll let you know, promise.

-If we didn't do this, users would see their rank jump all over the place, as we have no way of ensuring every score PP and user total PP are updated all at once.

-### 🏃 Reprocess performance values of all scores (3 - 10 days, ~15% completed)
+### 🏃 Reprocess performance values of all scores (3 - 10 days, ~30% completed)

 We now need to reprocess all 3,734,343,198 scores (this means **any scores you can currently see on the website** will get a new PP value, including scores set on osu!stable and osu!lazer).
 This is the most time-consuming part of the deploy process.